-At Stoke Newington Sixth Form we aim to ensure every student leaves us with the highest possible outcomes; empowered and enabled to continue on to the best that higher education, training or the world of work has to offer.
+At Stoke Newington Sixth Form we aim to ensure that every student leaves us with the skills and motivation required to be successful in whatever they choose to do.
+Although we pride ourselves on our excellent outcomes, our unwavering support for every individual to progress and meet their full potential is at the core of everything we do.
+We aim to do this by empowering and enabling every individual to continue on to the best that higher education, training, or the world of work has to offer.